-In the famous quote about Hayek’s The Road to Serfdom, Keynes remarked, “Morally and philosophically I find myself in agreement with virtually the whole of it: and not only in agreement with it, but in deeply moved agreement . . .
+In the famous quote about Hayek’s The Road to Serfdom, ("the most powerful, yet-to-be-refuted argument that fascism, communism, and socialism are kindred forms of collectivism") Keynes remarked, “Morally and philosophically I find myself in agreement with virtually the whole of it: and not only in agreement with it, but in deeply moved agreement . . .
 I come finally to what is really my only serious criticism of the book.
 You admit here and there that it is a question of knowing where to draw the line.
 You agree that the line has to be drawn somewhere, and that the logical extreme is not possible.
 But you give us no guidance whatever as to where to draw it.
 In a sense this is shirking the practical issue.
 It is true that you and I would probably draw it in different places.
 I should guess that according to my ideas you greatly underestimate the practicability of the middle course.
 But as soon as you admit that the extreme is not possible, and that a line has to be drawn, you are, on your own argument, done for since you are trying to persuade us that as soon as one moves an inch in the planned direction you are necessarily launched on the slippery path which will lead you in due course over the precipice.”

 Socialism—planning the egalitarian society—and liberty—protecting individual freedom—are ultimately self-exclusive occurrences given enough time.
 The modern democratic moderate-socialist wants to believe otherwise: to restrict human choices with planning and to guarantee freedom with human rights intervention.
 This is irrationalism too funny to argue against but we must try.
 Socialism in its raw form and its disdain for commerce is a fundamental Platonic belief in human sacrifice (of the one to The Republic) and a method of economic moral utility.
 It requires as well, on the downside—even if some “freedom” is everlastingly lost—some elimination of competition, merit pay, risk-investment, reward for self-management and other fine human traits which come with allowing “selfish” individualism to flourish under the shield of Rule of Law.
 The counter-claim against this is that ‘runaway’ individualism will itself destroy not only all justice and civilization, but indeed the entire world—the very earth—itself.